PlatformLab/HomaModule/README.md

   - It may also be useful to set other Linux networking parameters.
 As one example, see the script  `cloudlab\bin\start_xl170`, which is what I use to configure my test nodes.

+- NIC support for TSO: Homa can use TCP Segmentation Offload (TSO) in order to send large messages more efficiently.
+To do this, it uses a header format that matches TCP's headers closely enough to take advantage of TSO support in NICs.
+  It is not clear that this approach will work with all NICs, but the following NICs are known to work:
+  - Mellanox ConnectX-4, ConnectX-5, and ConnectX-6
+  - Intel E810 (ice), XXV710 (i40e)

+  Please let me know if you find other NICs that work (or NICs that don't work).
+  If the NIC doesn't support TSO for Homa, then you'll need to use `sysctl` to ensure that `max_gso_size` is the same as the maximum packet size (if it is larger, then messages larger than the packet size will hang: outgoing packets will be dropped by the NIC, but smaller retry packets get through, so Homa will keep retrying over and over).

 - A collection of man pages is available in the "man" subdirectory.
 The API for Homa is different from TCP sockets.